princemaple/elixir-cloudflare-api-client/priv/docs/custom_hostname_fallback_origin_for_a_zone.md

+## Custom Hostname Fallback Origin for a Zone

+Setup Fallback Origin for all Custom Hostnames for your zone.

-## Get Fallback Origin for Custom Hostnames
+### Get Fallback Origin for Custom Hostnames

 **Permission needed:** `#ssl:read`